Willie Cauley-Stein: Sophomore season

 During the 2013–14 season, he appeared in 37 games, making 18 starts while averaging 6.8 points, 6.1 rebounds, and 2.9 blocks per game.
-His tallied 106 blocks for the season is a total that ranks as the second-most in a single season in school history.
+His tallied 106 blocks for the season is a total that ranks as the second most in a single season in school history.

 His terrific sophomore season led to him being named to the All-SEC Defensive Team.
 He recorded a career-high nine blocks twice during the season against Providence and Boise State.
 He really started coming into his own towards the end of the season.
-In the SEC Tournament, he recorded 10 points, 11 rebounds, and five blocks vs. #1 Florida in the SEC Championship game.
+In the SEC tournament, he recorded 10 points, 11 rebounds, and five blocks versus #1 Florida in the SEC championship game.

-Due to an injury to his leg suffered during the 2014 NCAA Tournament in a game against Louisville, Cauley-Stein missed the remainder of the season.
+Due to an injury to his leg suffered during the 2014 NCAA tournament in a game against Louisville, Cauley-Stein missed the remainder of the season.
 He decided to return for his junior season due to his injury; he was a projected top-15 pick in the 2014 NBA draft prior to his injury.

 Junior season

 In 2014–15, Cauley-Stein was named the SEC Defensive Player of the Year.
-He was also selected to the All-SEC First Team, the All-SEC Defensive Team and the USA Today first team All-American Team.
+He was also selected to the All-SEC First Team, the All-SEC Defensive Team and the USA Today first-team All-American Team.

-On April 9, 2015, Cauley-Stein along with Andrew Harrison, Aaron Harrison, Dakari Johnson, Devin Booker, Trey Lyles, and Karl-Anthony Towns all declared to enter their names into the NBA draft.
+On April 9, 2015, Cauley-Stein, and teammates Andrew Harrison, Aaron Harrison, Dakari Johnson, Devin Booker, Trey Lyles, and Karl-Anthony Towns, all declared to enter their names into the NBA draft.